Just five miles from Los Angeles International Airport is one of the best beach communities in all of America.

 Manhattan Beach is a home of surfing and both beach and indoor volleyball.
 It’s a special community that used to be filled with pilots and flight attendants in the 70s, 80s and mid-90s until the housing market exploded and priced all the fun people out.
 I used to live right on the Strand (the first row of houses on the beach) and when I first moved there in 1992, in a tear-down house on a single lot, it was selling for $750,000.
 Today, that same old house is priced at $11,000,000+.
 I made a HUGE mistake not rustling some money together to buy it.
 Many believe that Raleigh Studios is one of the main culprits behind the explosion since they built a movie studio down the street.
 Raleigh produces all kinds of shows and films like CSI Miami and Avatar (here’s a complete list).

-The easiest way to get to Manhattan Beach from LAX is to take a taxi.
+The easiest way to get to Manhattan Beach from LAX is to take a taxi or UberX.
 Tell the driver you want to go to Manhattan Beach Boulevard and Highland Avenue (the heart of downtown).
-It should cost no more than $27 including tip and less on the return since there’s no $4 airport surcharge.
+It should cost no more than $27 by taxi or $14 by UberX.
 Tip: If you’ll be traveling during rush hour, tell them to go down Imperial Highway.
 If it’s not rush hour, then go down Sepulveda to Manhattan Beach Boulevard (they’ll know the way).
 As you go down the hill you’ll see the famous Manhattan Beach Pier.
 It’s been in a lot of movies and was always featured in NBC’s coverage of the Manhattan Beach Open, the Wimbledon of beach volleyball, before the sponsors pulled out.
-Tip 2: If you take UBER back to the airport it will only cost about $15 and that includes tip.
+Tip 2: If you take UberX back to the airport it will only cost about $15 and that includes tip.
 Here’s how to get your first UBER free.

 Be prepared for the taxi driver to give you a bit of attitude, as he will probably have been sitting in a line for two hours and will be bummed that he’s going only a short distance.
-If you don’t want the attitude, you can call my personal driver Ramez, a very nice Egyptian man who sometimes picks me up—on time and in a clean new car (usually an SUV).
-He charges $30, only a few bucks more than a taxi, to and from Manhattan Beach.
-His number is 310-938-7240.
+If you don’t want the attitude take UberX or Lyft.

 Ocean Express Trolley